About the position

 Interaction design is one of the main domains at the Institute of Design.
 Interaction design is an integrated part of the 5-year Master programme in design and an important part of the institute’s research-portfolio.
 AHO was one of the first design schools in the Nordics to develop an interaction design curriculum, and has been a leading contributor to research and innovation within this field for two decades.
 Interaction design at AHO has been developed and taught alongside service- and industrial-design, as well as systems oriented-design, giving interaction design at AHO a unique interdisciplinary profile.
 The interaction design team at AHO collaborates closely with the growing digital sector in Norway, and has an extensive international network across academia and industry.
 AHO has been at the forefront of developing curriculum, research and innovation within areas such as the maritime industry, digital cities and societies, future studies, tangible interactions, healthcare and technology.
 Alongside our service design team, interaction design at AHO have been central in building knowledge and educating designers that are taking part in developing digital services in both the public and private sector.

 The Institute of Design at AHO is expanding and has a growing demand for staff over the next few years.
 We have several positions out for the spring of 2021 (link til andre stillinger).
 If you are interested in becoming part of our team, but don’t think this position is a good fit for you, please see our other calls or contact us directly (info below).
 We also welcome you to apply to several of the calls if that is relevant.
-For this 4-year assistant professor call we have a 100% and a 50% position available.

 - Participation in administrative work